jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 python3 parse_basic_metadata.py
 ```

-Each script will generate a window that asks for certain files and directories on your computer, depending on the script.
+Each script will generate a UI that asks for certain files and directories on your computer, depending on the script.

  * Running parse_basic_metadata.py will create a CSV file where the values of basic metadata fields, that aren't part of any metadatablocks, are written, such as the repository's database ID for the dataset version, the dataset's publication date, and its major and minor version numbers.
  * Running parse_terms_metadata.py will create a CSV file where the values of the Terms of Use and Access metadata fields are written, such as Waiver, Terms of Use, and Terms of Access.